graffitilogic/KeyScanner/README.md

 I wanted something Random-based but targetable for this task.
 Everytime someone asks for Random-based features, the feature forks I've found were half-measures or got backed out entirely b/c smart-people-concensus was "Random will never work at scale, so don't bother."

 What I wanted out of this project was essentially a billion-spins-per-second private-key war dialer with configurable directives.
-My thought was more along the line of a random-assisted combing action than a comprehensive stepping-leapfrog action of the original BitCrack project.
-The performance breakthrough of Bitcrack (IMO) was the genius CUDA implementation of the EC point addition / multiplication.
-Any straight random-number based scenarios I could come up with would loose some of that performance.
+My thought was more along the line of a random-assisted combing action than a comprehensive stepping-leapfrog action of the original Bitcrack and VanitySearch projects.
+Their performance breakthrough (IMO) was the genius CUDA implementation of the EC scalar multiplication.
+Any straight random-number based scenarios I could come up with would loose some of that performance but I wanted to write experiments directly trying to explot the distributive qualities of RNGs.
+Search the keys between keys...
+Using distribution constraints as a keymap for directed random searches.

 It seems like Random Start Points iterating by Masked Random Strides sort-of fit the picture of what I wanted, so here we are.